List of Vuelta a España general classification winners: History

 Contador won his second Vuelta in 2012.
 American Chris Horner, became the oldest Grand Tour winner at the age of 41, when he won the Vuelta in 2013.
 Contador won the race for the third time in 2014, as he beat Chris Froome by one minute and ten seconds.
 Fabio Aru beat Tom Dumoulin by 57 seconds in 2015 to win the Vuelta.
 Nairo Quintana won the 2016 Vuelta, one minute and twenty-three seconds ahead of Froome.
 Froome was successful the following year to become the first rider since Hinault in 1978 to win the Tour and Vuelta in the same year.
 Simon Yates won the 2018 Vuelta.
 It was the third victory by a British rider in a Grand Tour in 2018 and the first time three different riders from the same country had won all three races in one year.
 Primož Roglič won the 2019 Vuelta to become the first Slovenian rider to win a Grand Tour.
 Roglič won again the following year, beating runner-up Richard Carapaz by 24 seconds.
 Roglič became the first rider since Heras to win three consecutive Vueltas, when he won the 2021 edition.
 Remco Evenepoel won the 2022 Vuelta a España.
+Sepp Kuss won the 2023 Vuelta by 17 seconds from his teammate Jonas Vingegaard.
+Roglič won the Vuelta the following year to equal Heras's record for most victories with four.
+Jonas Vingegaard won the Vuelta the following year.